arangodb/arangodb/README_maintainers.md

 As an aditional parameter we pass `-timeout 100m` to the driver test.

 The driver integration also features JWT pss in.
-It will launch a cluster with 3 db-servers, as the tests expect to have at least 3 db-servers.
+It will launch a cluster with 3 db-servers, as the tests expect to have at least 3 DB-Servers.

 ### Debugging Tests